 Professor Paul Coldwell is a practicing artist and researcher.
 His art practice includes prints, book works, sculptures and installations.
 He has exhibited widely, and his work is included in numerous public collections, including Tate, Victoria & Albert Museum (V&A), the British Museum, the Arts Council of England and the Musee d’art et d’histoire, Geneva.
 He was selected for the Ljubljana Print Biennial in 1997 and 2005; for the International Print Triennial, Cracow in 2000, 2003, 2006 and 2009; and the Northern Print Biennial in 2009 and 2011.
 In 2013 the Universities of Canterbury and Greenwich presented a survey exhibition of his prints, ‘A Layered Practice Graphic Work 1993-2012’.
 In the same year he also had a solo exhibition at the Scott Polar Research Institute entitled Re-Imagining Scott which included prints, postcards, sculptures and glassworks.
 Material Things at Gallery II, University of Bradford focused at the relationship between his sculptures and prints over a period of fifteen years.
-Small Journeys is Coldwell’s first solo exhibition at Long & Ryle Gallery, London.
+Small Journeys was Coldwell’s first solo exhibition at Long & Ryle Gallery, London.
+Most Recently he had a solo exhibition at Gallery 25, Perth, Australia and exhibited new work at both the Sigmund Freud Museum Vienna and the Freud Museum London when he was also the subject of a film by Susan Steinberg entitled The Hope.

 My research is focused on a practice-based approach and located within fine art.
 Through printmaking, sculpture, installation and writing, I explore issues around absence and loss, with ideas crossing between media.
 A recurring question for me is how new technologies impact on previous processes, in particular within printmaking; and how digital technologies can inform and rejuvenate older technologies, such as etching and screenprint.
 This fits in to my broader commitment to printmaking, both as a practitioner but also through raising awareness of the value and quality of print over and beyond its role as a reproducible media.